 • Squats and lunges at home or mountain hikes will prepare you for your holiday.

 Before hiking Machu Picchu, allow time to acclimate to Cusco's high altitude.
 The trail reaches 4,000 meters (13,000 feet).
-Preventing altitude sickness requires progressive acclimatization.
+Progressive acclimatization is required to prevent altitude sickness.

 Inca Trail stairs:

 The Inca Trail has different routes with varying numbers of stairs based on the path you choose.
 The number of trails changes every year due to maintenance and updates, so we can't give an exact number.
-We can provide an idea of what to expect on your trek by sharing feedback from past hikers.
+However, we can share feedback from past hikers to give you an idea of what to expect on your trek.

 Inca Trail facts: